 Best things to do in Yekaterinburg

 Yekaterinburg just west of the Ural mountains is the gateway between Europe and Asia.
 With a population of over 1,3 million, it is a major Russian city.
-The history goes long back but is maybe most famous for being the city where former president Boris Yeltsin came to rise, and also for being the city where Russias last monarchs, the Romanov family was executed.
+The history goes long back but is maybe most famous for being the city where former president Boris Yeltsin came to rise, and also for being the city where Russia’s last monarchs, the Romanov family were executed.

 The city centre is lively, with a mix of grand old and communist-era style buildings.
 The city has good cafes and restaurants.
 After some time on the train, a break here can be very welcome.
 If you visit Yekaterinburg in the winter, their city has a small ice sculpture festival in the city centre.